ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 		Data in this report are accurate to within a few moments, and section titles in the list open the Manifold Reader to the selected section.

-### General
+### General Pane

 The settings in this view represent those that most affect how a Text is indexed in Manifold and with external systems.

 - **Title**.
 A Text’s title can be configured to appear in `Table of Contents` and `Texts` Content Blocks on the Project’s landing page.
 It is also baked into the metadata that Manifold shares with other systems, crawlers, and social media platforms.

 	Manifold automatically populates this field when the source file describes a title attribute in its structure.

 	<Spec title="Title Source">